ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] UART - Communicate with the computer via UART.rst

    :width: 4.85417in
    :height: 4.66667in

-Next, select “Serial” on the left side.
+Next, select "Serial" on the left side.
 Set data bits to 8, stop bits to 1, parity to none, and flow control to none.